usaid-cs/yesterday-i-learned/random.md

 1. There are more calories in [African American coffee](https://funsubstance.com/fun/239676/id-like-an-african-american-coffee/) from being hot than from being coffee.
 (Simply being 60 degrees Celsius gives around 80 Calories.)
 1. [At low concentrations, both musk and skunk smell sweet.](https://www.quora.com/What-does-musk-smell-like) At high concentrations, musk smells like crap, and skunk smells like skunk.
 1. Any website is "web-scale".
-1. Adam in the bible did not have the largest penis on Earth at any given time.
 1. Apparently displays can appear to have a ["jelly-like" effect](https://www.xda-developers.com/oneplus-is-aware-of-the-jelly-scrolling-effect-some-oneplus-5-owners-are-reporting/) if contents are scrolled while upside down.
 1. "9H hardness", frequently used to quantify tempered glass screen protectors, is [well under 6 on mohs hardness scale.](http://www.moutfitters.com/blog/true-hardness-tempered-glass-screen-protector/) There does not appear to be a conversion table available, because pencil hardness is a colour scale.
 1. Over the years, more useless elements have been added to TF2.
 This slows down the game.
 In response, [Valve made the game look even worse](https://www.youtube.com/watch?v=w1W5DU4zmAA) so as to maintain a decent framerate.